By Karen Smith, Senior SFG

-Women should be strong because we are capable of great physical strength.
-Too often, women limit themselves by thinking strength training is for men, or that it will make them look like men.
-I am here to tell you that is not the case.
-Get over this fear; we have been fooled for far too long.
-Once I got out of the mindset that I needed very high reps and low weights, guess what happened?
+Once I got out of the mindset that I needed high reps and low weights, guess what happened?
 I achieved greater strength gains than I ever thought possible.
 Many women would rather not try, out of fear of failure.
-Women need to realize that when they focus on being STRONG first, they will achieve so much more.
+Women need to realize that when they focus on being strong first, they will achieve so much more.
 Why not be able to lift and move things that need to be moved, instead of having to wait for a man to assist you?

-• Don’t FEAR bulking, it is not going to happen!
+• Don’t fear bulking, it is not going to happen!

-• Set a Strength GOAL!
+• Set a strength goal.

 • Strength gains come from low reps and heavy weights.

-• Get on the pull-up bar OFTEN!
+• Get on the pullup bar often.

 • Find other women who are serious about getting strong.